Premraj1212/quiz-buzz/README.md

 ### Game ideas
 > App support multiple players
 >
-> Every player 2 attempts to guess number correctly
+> Every player have 2 attempts to guess number correctly
 >
 > Points are calculated for right guess and winner is announced
 >